Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory

 \subsection{Higgs production}

 We computed LO predictions in the full parameter space of our basis for the five main Higgs production modes: gluon-fusion (ggF), VBF, associated production with a $W$ or $Z$ ($WH,ZH$), and associated production with a top quark pair, $t\bar{t}H$.
 Some results are taken from Ref.~\cite{Ellis:2018gqa}, after being cross checked by independent computations.
+Predictions in STXS bins are compared to and found to be in agreement with the predictions presented in Refs.~\cite{ATLAS:2020naq,ATLAS:2019dhi}.
 The only one-loop calculations that we employ in our analysis involve the Higgs coupling to gluons, for which the LO contribution in the SM arises at one-loop level.
 Despite being a loop-induced coupling it mediates the $gg \to H$ Higgs boson production mode, which is dominant at hadron colliders.
 Since many Higgs measurements are very sensitive to this production mechanism and the associated, $gg\to H(+\text{jets})$ processes, we include as leading effects in the SMEFT both the tree-level contribution from $\Cp{HG}$ and the leading effects from the operators that modify the top-loop contribution to the SM coupling: $\Cp{tH}$, $\Cp{tG}$, and $\Cp{H\Box}$.
 One final operator, $\Cp{G}$, modifies the gluon self-interaction allowing for a contribution to gluon fusion Higgs production in association with one or more jets, which we also include at one-loop order in this channel for the first time.
 The computations of linear contributions involve extracting the interference between loop diagrams of the SM with tree-level diagrams from $\Cp{HG}$ as well as loop diagrams with a single operator insertion, and are made possible by {\tt SMEFT@NLO}.
 We use a fixed renormalisation and factorisation scale of $\mh$ in all such computations.